-Our current board of directors is composed of eight directors, including four external directors.
-The board of directors is small and able to make decisions quickly.
+Our current Board of Directors is composed of ten (10) directors, including five (5) external directors.
+The Board of Directors is small and able to make decisions quickly.
 The Board of Directors holds approximately one meeting a month to discuss all significant matters.
-In fiscal 2021, 13 meetings () were held with the average participation rate of both internal and external directors reaching 100% at any occasion.
+In fiscal 2022, 13 meetings () were held with the average participation rate of both internal and external directors reaching 100% at any occasion.

-In addition to the number of Board of Directors meetings attended shown above, there were two deemed resolutions where the resolution of the Board of Directors was deemed to have been made pursuant to the provisions of Article 370 of the Companies Act and the Articles of Incorporation of the Company.
+In addition to the number of Board of Directors meetings attended shown above, there were three (3) deemed resolutions where the resolution of the Board of Directors was deemed to have been made pursuant to the provisions of Article 370 of the Companies Act and the Articles of Incorporation of the Company.
 The term of office for directors is one year.

-· Nomination & Remuneration Advisory Committee
+Nomination & Remuneration Advisory Committee

-The Nomination & Remuneration Advisory Committee makes reports to the Board of Directors matters including the selection of candidates for directors and executive officers, their promotions and demotions, the remuneration policy for them and their performance evaluation-based remuneration.
+The Nomination & Remuneration Advisory Committee makes reports to the Board of Directors matters including the selection of candidates for directors, executive officers and Audit & Supervisory Board members as well as promotions and demotions, the remuneration policy for directors and executive officers and the details of payment of their performance evaluation-based remuneration.
+Five (5) external directors (one of whom is chair) and CEO are members of the Committee.

-In fiscal 2021, 10 meetings were held.
-The committee discussed bonuses for directors and corporate officers for fiscal 2020, as well as the remuneration policy for directors and executive officers, and remuneration for said individuals for fiscal 2021, and discussed and reported the selection of candidates for directors and audit & supervisory board members, appointments of executive officers, etc.
+In fiscal 2022, 10 meetings were held.
+The committee discussed annual incentive for directors and executive officers for fiscal 2021, as well as the remuneration policy for directors and executive officers, and remuneration for said individuals for fiscal 2022, and discussed and reported the selection of candidates for directors and Audit & Supervisory Board members, appointments of executive officers, etc.

-CEO Review Meeting
+· CEO Review Meeting